quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_programming_paradigm_part3.md

 I pledge allegiance to the irrefutable truth that there is [no best language for every thing and everybody] (https://www.youtube.com/watch?feature=player_detailpage&v=2egL4y_VpYg#t=122) **and every part**.

-Stop trying to build low-level DISK/IO from a declarative/functional or imperative, high level application!

-Stop moving DISK values in and out of temporary variables to manipulate them.

-Stop seeing the problem through the "Von Neumann intellectual bottleneck".

 The the host is responsible for:
-1)the IO, as directed by the declarative syntax in the comments --:{}
+1. the IO, as directed by the declarative syntax in the comments --:{}.
-2)the context in the form of an identifier context.id 3)the NVRAM model  - the  "visits[id=context.id]" is syntactic sugar for "from visits where id=context.id"
+2. the context in the form of an identifier context.id.
+3. the NVRAM model  - the  "visits[id=context.id]" is syntactic sugar for "from visits where id=context.id".

 Most (full stack) developers, will immediately say, we know browser issues, we know network issues, we know scaling issues, we know what it takes to tweak the HTML/CSS/JS just right to get the UI effect we want....this wont work, it may work for a small project, but it won't scale, it is a toy.
-Programmers are pragmatic, we want to know how.
+Programmers are pragmatic, we want to know how it works, we want to control it.
 When we have been bitten by technical issues around the problem, it becomes hard or impossible to trust a HOST, we get trapped in the "Von Neumann intellectual bottleneck" out of necessity.

 This paper is the first in a series, to get us out of the TRAP, the next paper will tackle the problem from a whole new angle, and by the end of the series, hopefully, at last we will be free of the TRAP.

 If you would like to receive the next papers, send an email to redditsubscribe@qualequest.com in order to subscribe to the QualeQuest newsletter (Don't worry I don't spam).

-[QualeQuest] (http://qualequest.com/) is *the search for the essential property*, which my research project, and [QualeQuest/SQL-MVC] (https://github.com/quale-quest/sql-mvc), is the first working iteration with a [demo web application] (http://todomvc.sql-mvc.com/)
+[QualeQuest] (http://qualequest.com/) is *"the search for the essential property"*, which my research project, and [QualeQuest/SQL-MVC] (https://github.com/quale-quest/sql-mvc), is the first working iteration with a [demo web application] (http://todomvc.sql-mvc.com/)

 [About Lafras] (https://github.com/quale-quest/sql-mvc/blob/master/doc/Theory/About_Lafras.md)